Rock Haven lays off staff who decline COVID-19 vaccine

 “We were told by our human resources directly that it was required for all staff,” the employee said.

-Smith said he’s concerned about potential “misinformation” over COVID-19 vaccines.
+Smith said he is concerned about potential “misinformation” over COVID-19 vaccines.
 He acknowledged that during the rollout across the U.S., some people have had adverse reactions to the vaccine.
 But he said he doesn’t think that means the vaccines are “unsafe.”

 Smith said Rock Haven is requiring employees at the nursing home to get a vaccine because nursing homes, including Rock Haven, have had COVID-19 outbreaks among residents and staff in recent months.
 Some nursing homes in neighboring states already have begun vaccinating residents who are considered at-risk for COVID-19 infection.